 If you follow a non-vegetarian diet, try to consume less than equal to 18 ounces of cooked meat per week.

 And for protein, look for these options instead:

 - Low-fat dairy products

-- Fruits and Veggies – So, for a healthy vegan diet, you should eat lots of fruits and vegetables, alternative milk products such as coconut or almond milk, more pulses and lentils, no sugar, and high fiber foods.
+- Fruits and veggies- For a healthy Vegan diet, you should eat lots of fruits and vegetables, alternative milk products such as coconut or almond milk, more pulses and lentils, no sugar, and high fiber foods.

-No one can guarantee that you would not develop cancer by cutting down meat, and choose a vegan diet.
+There is no evident that you would not develop cancer by cutting down meat, and choose a Vegan diet.
 However, they do have its own set of benefits.

-Vegetarians and vegans face an even bigger challenge in eating a balanced diet because their food choices are limited.
-To achieve a balanced vegan diet, it only requires some planning.
+Vegans face bigger challenge in eating a balanced diet because their food choices are limited.
+To achieve a balanced Vegan diet, it requires some planning.